cherylwang20/cherylwang20.github.io/_projects/1_project.md

 related_publications: true
 ---

+The purpose of this study is to understanding if reinforcement learning can reproduce motions of human standing balance under sarcopenia condition.
+We proposed that under sarcopenia condition, baseline stability policy would lead to higher falling rates and shorter standing time under perturbation than in healthy subject.

-Using the MyoSuite as the Musculoskeletal Simulation and RL controller trained using PPO policy, we train the agent to maintain balance under a perturbed external force.
+Using the MyoSuite as the Musculoskeletal Simulation and RL controller trained using PPO policy, we train the agent to maintain balance under a perturbed external force between 0 - 50N.

 MyoLeg is a lower limb musculoskeletal model powered by MyoSuite that allows for 80 muscle-tendon units and 20 DoFs.